phikal/wastat/README.md

 ## Commands:

-* `./run wo [chat file] [output file]` wo - or /word output/ will output all words separately into a file, by default `words.txt`
+* `./run wo [chat file] [output file]` wo - or *word output* will output all words separately into a file, by default `words.txt`
-* `./run wc [chat file] [output file]` wc - or /word count/ will count how often what word was used and output the results, sorted, by default, into `words.lis`
+* `./run wc [chat file] [output file]` wc - or *word count* will count how often what word was used and output the results, sorted, by default, into `words.lis`
-* `./run uc [chat file] [output file]` uc - or /user count/ will count how often which user sent a message and output the results, sorted, by default, into `users.lis`
+* `./run uc [chat file] [output file]` uc - or *user count* will count how often which user sent a message and output the results, sorted, by default, into `users.lis`
 ---